How To Store Bread Yeast

 Freezing Fresh Yeast

-Although fresh yeast can be frozen, it’s not the best recommendation 6.
-In addition, fresh yeast should be deep frozen instead of using a traditional defrosting freezer.
-The freeze and thaw cycles of a defrosting freezer can change the texture of the yeast making it more pasty.
+Although fresh yeast can be frozen, it’s not the best recommendation6.
+In addition, it should be deep frozen instead of using a traditional defrosting freezer.
+The freeze and thaw cycles of a defrosting freezer can change the texture making it more pasty.

 Many people do freeze fresh yeast and don’t notice a change in quality.
-To freeze fresh yeast follow these steps.
+To freeze it follow these steps.

 How to freeze fresh yeast: